h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Mar 4: Ukrainian Navy USVs struck Russian forces on the *Syvash* gas platform in the northwest Black Sea.
 A Ka-27 HELIX helicopter was desroyed as it landed aboard the platform by an FPV drone.

-Mar 9: Ukrainian drone strikes on Crimea include strikes on Russian small boats.
-BK-16 struck in Novoozerne.
+Mar 7: Ukrainian drone strikes on Crimea include strikes on Russian small boats.
+Pr.03160 Raptor class assault boat destroyed on Lake Donuzlav.

+Mar 9: BK-16 struck in Novoozerne.
+Possibly same as March 7 event.

 Mar 13: Greek flagged tanker *Maran Homer* (IMO: 9761372) struck off Novorossiysk